* Named 2018 "Champion for Young Children" by First Things First of Arizona *

-The Early Childhood Journeys Podcast, where I highlight the journeys behind early childhood educators and/or community advocates through interviews and discussions including conversations on best practices in the early childhood field, sprinkled in with some community resources too!
+The Early Childhood Journeys Podcast, where I highlight the journeys behind early childhood educators and/or community advocates through interviews and discussions including conversations on best practices in the early childhood field through an antiracist and equity lens.
+Our conversations are uncomfortable and are meant to be real and authentic.

 Based out of Arizona, the podcast is the only local podcast show where Early Childhood teachers, educators and other advocates of young children are being highlighted to share their journey in the profession while also discussing early education topics through candid stories about their practice.

-Recently highlighted at the 2018 First Things First Early Childhood Summit Conference as I also received a Champion for Young Children Award recognizing my work with the podcast and Early Education.
+Recently highlighted at the 2018 First Things First Early Childhood Summit Conference, I am a proud recipient of the Champion for Young Children Award, recognizing my work with the podcast and Early Education.
+As a first generation bilingual Chicana (Mexican) in the U.S. I understand the significance of representation and advocacy for BIPOC Early Childhood Educators and the communities we serve.

 A practical listen and brain nugget for the Early Childhood educator, child advocate and community alike.